Required Tools

 When to Purchase

-- Frequent Use: If you are regularly involved in death scene cleanup, investing in high-quality tools may be more cost-effective.
+- Frequent Cleanup Services: If you are regularly engaging in death scene cleanup, investing in equipment may save money over time.

 Safety Equipment